 Essential Sewing Kit

-A sewing kit is an essential item when learning to sew, and it’s great to start a super basic sewing kit.
+A sewing kit is essential when learning to sew, and it’s great to start a super basic sewing kit.
 You can always add to this list, bringing in tools that will help you save time.
 But to get you started, we will go over the necessary items, and then I will be sharing some of my favorite tools.

 Sewing Kit Essentials